Is Cheese Good for your Heart?

 The cheeses included cheddar, Swiss, Parmesan, Monterey Jack, Muenster, mozzarella and provolone.
 Each diet had the same number of calories and was designed to keep body weight stable.

 The results were somewhat surprising since conventional wisdom on cheese is it might be associated with increased cardiovascular risk (CVD) because of its saturated fat and/or sodium content.
+Is cheese good for your heart?
+This new evidence may support this.

 It has been thought that saturated fat consumption increases CVD risk because it raises LDL-cholesterol (i.e., bad cholesterol).
 Similarly, it is has been thought that high-sodium consumption increases CVD risk because of its role in raising blood pressure (BP) and/or because of induced vascular dysfunction independent of blood pressure.